NYULibraries/sdr-documentation/accessioning-workflow.md

 end
 ```
-At this time, **SdrFriend** does not have a native split function, but this may be developed for NYU's convention only; other repositories will have to be managed with an individual script.
+At this time, **SdrFriend** does not have a native split function, but this may be developed for NYU's convention only; other institutions' repositories will have to be managed with an individual script.
 For now, this script will work to produce individual JSON files that adhere to NYU's file-folder naming convention.
 Once these folders and files are created, you're ready to move on to step 10, committing these finalized records to the OpenGeoMetadata repository (see below).

 ## 8a.
 Create SQL versions of datasets and upload to PostGIS